-Hear the stories of some of the objects in the museum’s collection in the donor’s own words, performed by actors and actresses with the museum.
+Hear the stories of some of the objects in the museum’s collection in the donor’s own words, performed by our actors.

 All films were made by Dorothy Allen Pickard.

 MoH collects objects from anyone with a story to tell about homelessness.
 These stories were collected in 2017 and we will be sharing more later in 2018.
 Each story is told in the words of the person who gave the object and you can hear the words of the donor at the beginning and end of the video.